nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 -	Download as QML – available only for QGIS vector layer style.

--       Copy Style - only available for the QGIS resource Vector Layer Style;
+-       Copy Style (Clipboard) - only available for the QGIS resource Vector Layer Style;

 -       Create WFS Service - only available for the Feature Layer resource;